Film Appearances: X-Men: First Class

 - Bare Your Midriff: A large portion of her belly shows in her outfit.

-- Bus Crash: Mystique discovers that she died (with her body used in experiments by Trask) during the Time Skip between X-Men: First Class and X-Men: Days of Future Past.
+- Bus Crash: She died (and her body was used in experiments by Trask) during the Time Skip between X-Men: First Class and X-Men: Days of Future Past.

 - Color-Coded Characters: Her wardrobe consists exclusively of white clothing.